ansys/pymapdl/doc/source/user_guide/krylov.rst

     >>> mk = mapdl.krylov

 Call the :func:`krygensub <ansys.mapdl.core.krylov.KrylovSolver.krygensub>` method, which creates the Krylov subspace:
-Build a subspace of Size / Dimension 10 and at a frequency of 500 Hz.
+Build a subspace of size/dimension 10 at a frequency of 500 Hz.

 .. code:: py